 In addition to keeping your breath fresh, sugar-free chewing gum offers several oral health benefits.
 Chewing gum can help whiten teeth, increase saliva production, and prevent gum disease.
 Many sugar-free chewing gum choices are ADA-accepted, so keep an eye on the label the next time you’re shopping for some.

-The Arroyo Center for Aesthetic Dentistry in Washington, DC is committed to helping patients achieve healthy, beautiful smiles that last a lifetime.
+District Dental Solutions in Washington, DC is committed to helping patients achieve healthy, beautiful smiles that last a lifetime.
 Learn four ways chewing gum can improve your oral health.

 1. Whitening Teeth